Vatuu/silent-hill-decomp/docs/Game Information.md

 ### Unknown Releases

 - A `SCPS-45380` release for Hong Kong/Asia was also produced, but has only been pictured inside sealed packaging, did this include a normal JP disc inside it, or was it a special release? (release date was apparently around 1999-04)
-- Earliest known scene release is `Silent_Hill_USA_PAL_NTSC_Patch-PARADOX` from 1999-02-05, dated ~2 weeks after "Silent Hill Beta (U)", but 6 days prior to US v1.1 creation date - could they release a patch for a game only 2 weeks after it was produced? or was this for even earlier release?
+- Earliest known scene release is `Silent_Hill_USA_PAL_NTSC_Patch-PARADOX` from 1999-02-05, dated ~2 weeks after "Silent Hill Beta (U)", but 6 days prior to US v1.1 creation date - could they release a patch for a game only 2 weeks after it was produced, or was this for an even earlier release?
-- Earliest JP scene release is `Silent_Hill_JAP_Final-DVNpSX` from 1999-05-01, 1 month prior to JP Rev. 1. `Final` implies this was meant to replace an earlier non-final release (the group never used `Final` in other releases), but at this point JP Rev. 0 was the only known release, was there an earlier release this was meant to replace?
+- Earliest JP scene release is `Silent_Hill_JAP_Final-DVNpSX` from 1999-05-01, one month prior to JP Rev. 1 creation date.
+The group never used `Final` in any other releases, implying this was meant to replace an earlier non-final scene release, but at this point JP Rev. 0 was the only known JP release available - was there an earlier release this was meant to replace?
 - Scene history for 1998 is very incomplete (dat listing sites only show 8 releases for the whole year), could be other releases that we're missing information about.